What will the future hold for Sumo Logic Inc. (NASDAQ:SUMO) stock?

 Sumo Logic Inc. (SUMO): Earnings History

 Most analysts expect public companies to report earnings and revenue in line with their projections, but sometimes these figures vary from what they actually expected.
-In the current quarter, the company had earnings predictions made by 5 different analysts, who are expecting earnings to fall in between the range of -0.36 and -0.38 with an average Earnings Estimate of -0.37 which is in contrast with the last year earnings estimate of -0.27 and also replicates -37.04% growth rate year over year.
+In the current quarter, the company had earnings predictions made by 5 different analysts, who are expecting earnings to fall in between the range of -0.24 and -0.36 with an average Earnings Estimate of -0.27 which is in contrast with the last year earnings estimate of -0.27 and also replicates unch growth rate year over year.

 An overview of Sumo Logic Inc.’s technicals